cloudsmith-io/cloudsmith-api-go/docs/AuditLogApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiAuditLogList0Request struct via the builder pattern
+Other parameters are passed through a pointer to a apiAuditLogRepoListRequest struct via the builder pattern

 Name | Type | Description  | Notes